Art educators collaborate and learn in a professional community in Edinboro's 100% online Art Education master’s degree.

 Whether you are a practicing teacher who is already certified or an aspiring art teacher with an undergraduate degree in art, you can build on your experiences at Edinboro.
 Together we work toward stretching our teaching practice in ways that are culturally responsive for PK-12 students in the arts.

-U.S. News and World Report has once again ranked Edinboro University among the best online graduate programs in the country.
+U.S. News and World Report has once again ranked PennWest Edinboro among the best online graduate programs in the country.

 Edinboro has a 100 year legacy of excellence in art education and visual arts.
 The Art Education concentration within the Master of Art degree is oriented toward research, writing, self-study of teaching practice, collaborative inquiry among art educators to advance shared professional goals, and stretching contemporary methods of teaching in art.